mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 **Someone:** But Hojo-san...

-**Katagiri Roshi:** So I say, that’s why finally, “don’t think it.”
+**Katagiri Roshi:** So that’s why finally I say, “Don’t think it.”
 But if I say so, you say, “I don’t think in that way.”
 But it’s already slipping up, because you think it.

 **Questioner:** Not all the time...

-**Katagiri Roshi:** But as simple as you can, you should think it, [in a] simple way.
+**Katagiri Roshi:** As simple as you can, you should think it, [in a] simple way.
 Just think; simple way.
 Because thinking is also nothing but energy.
 Without thinking you cannot survive in this world.
 So thinking is very important.

-But still the problem is there is something extra, beyond simple thinking.
+But still the problem is there is something *extra*, beyond simple thinking.
 If you think, that’s enough.
 But if you think something, then we create something: our own world.
-Well, if you think this in a particular way, wonderful, that’s enough.
+That is, if you think of this tape recorder: “Oh, wonderful” – that’s enough.
 But next moment, “What’s that?”
 “What’s that tape recorder?”
 “What company made this?”
 Next moment, “Oh, I would like to have it.” *[He laughs.]* Always going on and on, constantly.

 But the first motivation, when you see this tape recorder, is simple, very simple.
 Just like a mirror and tape recorder.
 Don’t you think so?

 **Questioner:** Yes.

 **Katagiri Roshi:** And then, just sit.

 Bodhisattvas attain enlightenment, act on, just like this.
 But usually we don’t.

 But [us not] doing it that way is not something bad.
-If you know it, that is a very good sign, because you realize how much you have slipped out of the present in order to fill up the satisfaction.
+If you know that, that is a very good sign, because you realize how much you have slipped out of the present in order to fill up the satisfaction.
 Then very naturally you can come back to the center.
 So that is everyday life practice.
-That is a practice on an everyday basis.
+That is our practice on an everyday basis.

 But in the story, it’s simple.
-Just think simply, and we see another desire, slipping out of the present... why don’t you stop it?
+Just think simply, and we see another desire, slipping out of the present: why don’t you stop it?
 That story is simple.
 And just walk simply.
 But we cannot do it.
-Then, how can we do it?
-This is a practice on an everyday basis.
+And then, how can we do it?
+This is our practice on an everyday basis.

 You cannot say “I cannot do it,” or “I can do it.”
 No. Every day you have to do it.

 So, Dōgen Zenji says, that’s why you have to raise the hundred thousand million bodhi-mind[s]. *Bodhi-mind* means, anyway, come back to the center.
 Come back to the center; this is the direction you have to aim at.
 You have to come back.

 How much?
 How often?
 One myriad, a hundred myriad, thousand, billion times.
 Don’t you think so?
 Every day consists of four billion moments.
-You have to raise the bodhi-mind four billion times.
+Then you have to raise the bodhi-mind four billion times.
 That is our practice.

 At that time, it is called, “just this is it.”
 Or, “what is it?”

 When you come back like this, then you are called a bodhisattva.
 It’s really a bodhisattva.

 But whatever you think, human life, anyway, if you can aim at that destination, come back to the center, that destination, that is called *vow*.
 For the long run, you have to aim at that destination.

 The destination is not far from you; it’s here.
-That is called vow, we say vow.
+That is called vow; we say vow.

 But this must last for a long time.
 Not [only] your lifetime; life after life.
 That’s why it is called “long-cherished.”
 You know?
 “Long-cherished aspiration,” which is called vow.

 This is a very simple, quiet practice.
-So-called “practice the root of the life.”
+So-called “plant the root of the life.”
 Virtuous quality.

 #### 1:18:55 end of recording.